nemo-omen/a11y.build/src/pages/sections/01-the-document/index.md

 slug: 'the-document'
 ---

 Every website begins with a document.

+> This is some content that will be used to style a blockquote.
+With any luck, it will be filled with enough characters to span multiple lines.